lee741/PP/README.md

 Technologies Used

 HTML5: For the structure and layout of the website.

 CSS3: For styling and responsive design.

 JavaScript: For interactive features and form validation.

 Responsive Design: Using media queries to make the website mobile-friendly.

 FontAwesome: For icons used in the contact section and navigation.

 Google Fonts: For custom fonts.

 Installation
 To view or modify the website locally, follow these steps:

+Clone this repository to your local machine:

-Clone the Repository:
+1. Clone the Repository:

-bash
-Copy code
 git clone https://github.com/yourusername/portfolio.git
 Navigate to the project folder: